blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 configureDetectorRecognizer();
 ```

-Implementation will be explained from the last called configuration method to the first one, because this is the logical order when someone thinks about the implementation.
+Implementation will be explained from the last called configuration method to the first one because this is the logical order when someone thinks about the implementation.

 Let's start in a step by step manner.

-For performing detection of ID card, we will use [DocumentDetector](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentDetector.html). `DocumentDetector` can detect document which conforms to any of the [DocumentSpecifications](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html) used in initialisation of document detector. `DocumentSpecification` object defines low level settings required for accurate detection of document, like aspect ratio, expected positions and much more.
-Refer to [javadoc](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html) for more information.
+For performing detection of ID card, we will use [DocumentDetector](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentDetector.html). `DocumentDetector` can detect document which conforms to any of the [DocumentSpecifications](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html) used in the initialisation of document detector. `DocumentSpecification` object defines low-level settings required for accurate detection of the document, like aspect ratio, expected positions and much more.
+Refer to [Javadoc](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html) for more information.
 To ease the creation of DocumentSpecification, BlinkInput SDK already provides prebuilt DocumentSpecification objects for common document sizes, like ID1 card (credit-card-like document), cheques, etc. You can use method [createFromPreset](https://blinkid.github.io/blinkid-android/com/microblink/entities/detectors/quad/document/DocumentSpecification.html#createFromPreset-com.microblink.entities.detectors.quad.document.DocumentSpecificationPreset-) to automatically obtain DocumentSpecification tweaked with optimal parameters.

 ```java
 DocumentSpecification docSpecId1 = DocumentSpecification.createFromPreset(DocumentSpecificationPreset.DOCUMENT_SPECIFICATION_PRESET_ID1_CARD);